-Adopted by the Speech Association of America, 1963; Reaffirmed by the Legislative Assembly passing the report and recommendations of the Taskforce on the Public Policy Platform, 2011.
-Legislative Assembly reaffirmed with edits, 2017
+Adopted by the Speech Association of America, 1963; Reaffirmed by the Legislative Assembly passing the report and recommendations of the Taskforce on the Public Policy Platform, 2011; Legislative Assembly reaffirmed with edits, 2017.
+Legislative Assembly reaffirmed with edits, 2024.

-Recognizing the essential place of free and responsible communication in a democratic society, and recognizing the distinction between the freedoms our legal system should respect and the responsibilities our educational system should cultivate, we members of the National Communication Association1 endorse the following statement of principles:
+Recognizing the essential place of free and responsible communication in a democratic society, and recognizing the distinction between the freedoms our legal system should respect and the responsibilities our educational system should cultivate, the National Communication Association (NCA) endorses the following statement of principles: